Dustlex/xtls_reality_01/README.md

 1) Install Docker , there is an intstruction for it on the official website https://docs.docker.com/desktop/install/linux-install/
 2) Download the repository using the git clone command https://github.com/Dustlex/xtls_reality_01.git
 3) Go to the downloaded directory cd xtls_reality_01/
-4) Make changes to the .env file .
-Be sure to specify only the value of the DOM variable (this is the domain of the site being cloned).
+4) Make changes to the .env file.
+The only thing that should be specified is the value of the DOM variable (this is the domain of the site that is being masked).
  - the working variant of the file is:
 ```
 root@2172437-rl76948:~/xtls_reality_01# cat .env